-On young trees you will likely come across large, lobed leaves with the more simple leaves developing as the tree matures.
-Each leaf has a lightly serrated margin, and is alternately arranged along the branches.
-As the fruits begin to develop from the subtle white flowers in early summer, the tree should become instantly recognisable.
-The plump fruits greatly resembling an elongated blackberry.
+On young trees, you will likely come across large, lobed leaves with the more simple leaves developing as the tree matures.
+Each leaf has a lightly serrated margin and is alternately arranged along the branches.
+As the fruits begin to develop from the subtle white flowers in early summer, the tree should become instantly recognizable.
+The plump fruits greatly resemble an elongated blackberry.

 Edible parts and other uses

-The sweet tasting berries can be baked into pies, cobbler, cakes and an array of desserts.
-Jams, smoothies, liquors and a number of experimental savoury cuisines are also popular creations for wild foragers and top chefs alike.
+The sweet-tasting berries can be baked into pies, cobbler, cakes, and an array of desserts.
+Jams, smoothies, liquors, and a number of experimental savory cuisines are also popular creations for wild foragers and top chefs alike.

-Native Americans widely used mulberries within their cuisines, whether eaten raw, boiled or dried.
-They also utilised the wood and inner bark of the tree, using it to smoke meats and even weave clothing from the tender inner bark.
+Native Americans widely used mulberries within their cuisines, whether eaten raw, boiled, or dried.
+They also utilized the wood and inner bark of the tree, using it to smoke meats and even weave clothing from the tender inner bark.

 The fruits of the mulberry tree are very unique, so misidentification should not be an issue.
 However, as a wild berry, a level of care is still needed.

-The unripened fruit, and any green part of the plant should not be consumed.
-Studies have shown that some mildly toxic compounds may be present within the sap.
+The unripened fruit and any green part of the plant should not be consumed.
+Studies have shown that some mildly toxic compounds may exist within the sap.